 Durable Powers of Attorney

 This document is designed so you can select a person to act on your behalf to make decisions for you if your become incapacitated.
-There are two Durable Powers of Attorney.
-One is structured to have your selected person make financial decisions if you cannot.
-The other allows a person to make medical decisions if you are incapacitated.
+The individual or agent you select would then be able to make financial decisions if you cannot.

 Last Will & Testament